Skip to main content

 Q: Why is it hot even though the hood seems to be working fine?

-A: It can be the swamp cooler/make-up air isn’t working.
+A: It can be the swamp cooler/make-up air unit isn’t working.

 Q: Why is the swamp cooler blowing warm air?